 Ever more people are looking to what is seen as the simpler and sunnier climes of life in the Mediterranean.
 But why are so many drawn to Mallorca?

-Experience the perfect pairing of nature and food this August in Mallorca, when life is lived out of doors and you’ll eat al fresco all summer long.
+Experience the perfect pairing of nature and food this August in Mallorca, where life is enjoyed outdoors all summer long.

 Various developments on Mallorca are pushing towards drawing more upscale quality of visitor to the island.